 - (a) All votes in committees or subcommittees shall be conducted in open public meetings of that committee, except that two-thirds (2/3) of the members of any standing or special committee, including ex officio members, may report a bill or resolution out of committee by signing a written report.
-If a written report is prepared by a member other than the Chair of the committee, a written notice that a report is being prepared shall be given to the Chair prior to the circulation of the report for signatures. - (b) The vote on a recommendation for final passage out of committee to the House of Representatives concerning a bill or resolution shall be by a recorded vote and shall require a majority vote of a quorum of the members of the committee.
+If a written report is prepared by a member other than the Chair of the committee, a written notice that a report is being prepared shall be given to the Chair prior to the circulation of the report for signatures. - (b) Only the vote on recommendation for final passage out of committee to the full House concerning a bill or resolution shall be by recorded vote.
+Recommendation for final passage out of committee shall require a majority vote of a quorum of the members of the committee.
 As used in this section, "recommendation for final passage out of committee" means a "Do Pass", "Do Pass as Amended" or a "Do Not Pass" motion.
 A "Do Pass" motion takes precedence over any other motions for final passage. - (c) Only those committee members present may vote on any matter.
-Absent members may include in the recorded minutes how they would have voted if present during a recorded vote, but this shall not be counted in a roll call vote.
+No person shall cast a vote on behalf of any committee member eligible to vote in any House committee.